 There are several characteristics that impact the feasibility and success of a location as an active swimming site.
 To understand the potential for activating swim sites along the river, and what options are available for each specific swim site, a decision framework has been developed.

-This site activation framework provides guidance on the potential for activation and what type of activation can be achieved at a site.
+This Swimming Site Activation Framework provides guidance on the potential for activation and what type of activation can be achieved at a site.

 Feasibility criteria are used to determine what type of river site activation options are possible at different sites along the river.
 They include ecological restrictions, boat traffic, water quality, water depth and publicly available land.